snowholt/mistral_env/COMPLETE_SESSION_SUMMARY.md

 ## 🚀 Continuation Command
 **Status**: System is fully functional with enhanced configuration management and connection pooling.
 Ready to proceed with **Step 3: Circuit Breaker Implementation**.

-**Command to Resume**: `"Please proceed with Step 3: Implement Circuit Breakers using the connection pool health metrics and error tracking infrastructure."`
+**Command to Resume**: `"Please proceed with Step 4: Implement Performance Monitoring using the circuit breaker metrics, connection pool health data, and existing monitoring infrastructure."`

 ---
 *Generated: $(date) - Full context preservation for seamless continuation*